Public History Internship Information

 - Travel Policy for Internships

-If you are a history major and want to take Public History Internship 506:451, please contact Professor Saretzky to schedule an appointment.
-Students who apply promptly have a better chance of getting their first choice Please note that Public History Internships satisfy the seminar requirement for history majors.
-Professor Saretzky usually can be reached at 732-308-3771 x 5, 8:30-noon and 1:00-4:30pm, Monday to Friday.
-If he is not there, please leave a message.
+If you are a history major and want to take Public History Internship 506:451, please contact Gary Saretzky to schedule an appointment.
+Please note that the Public History Internship satisfies the seminar requirement for history majors and is a required course for the Public History Certificate http://history.rutgers.edu/undergraduate/public-history-certificate

 Internship Program Forms